ofajardo/pyreadr/README.md

 ```

-If you have control over the data in R, a good option is to transform
+If you have control over the data in R, a good option to avoid all of this is to transform
 the POSIX object to character, then transform it to a datetime in python.

-### What objects can be read
+### What objects can be read and written

 Data frames composed of character, numeric (double), integer, timestamp (POSIXct
 and POSIXlt), logical atomic vectors.
 Factors are also supported.